Ogechifaith-analytics/Water-quality-data-visualization-/Images/readme.md

-install Power BI
+##install Power BI.
-use power query to transform data when needed.
+-use power query to transform data when needed.
-Add measures
+-Add measures